 Seven courses are offered by the NWTC:

-1. Cold Weather Orientation Course (CWOC): A five (5) day course designed for senior-level leaders and staff that provides training tactics, techniques and procedures (TTPs) in near/below freezing weather and provides a model for training soldiers on individual cold weather tasks.
+1. Cold Weather Orientation Course (CWOC): A four (4) day course designed for senior-level leaders and staff that provides training tactics, techniques and procedures (TTPs) in near/below freezing weather and provides a model for training soldiers on individual cold weather tasks.